dsvellal/shift-left-quality-sample/README.md

 # Welcome to shift left quality discussion

-This is a hello world example, with a lot of checks in [configuration file](./pom.xml).
+This is a hello world example, where we mimic quality at desk checks in a pipeline.

-The intent of this branch is to understand how/what are some checks done at desk.

-We highlight some of the features like spelling mistake & lint issues here.

 ## Prerequisite